Going to the police: When the criminal law can help with harassment

 - Threatening violence or damage – It’s a criminal offence for someone to threaten to kill you or threaten to seriously injure you (cause you “grievous bodily harm”), or to send you a letter, text, email or other written material containing this kind of threat.
 They could be jailed for up to seven years.

-- Intimidating you through threatening injury or property damage – It’s a criminal offence for someone to threaten to injure you or damage your property, if they intended to frighten or intimidate you or knew that these were the kind of threats likely to frighten or intimidate any reasonable person.
+- Intimidating you through threatening injury or property damage – It’s a criminal offence for someone to threaten to injure you or damage your property, if they intended to frighten or intimidate you or knew that these kinds of threats were likely to frighten or intimidate any reasonable person.
 They could be jailed for up to three months or fined up to $2,000.

 - Using a phone to harass you – It’s a criminal offence for someone to use a phone to disturb, annoy or irritate you, if their intention was to offend you.
 It’s also an offence to use “profane, indecent, or obscene” language over a phone, or to suggest something that’s profane, indecent or obscene, if this is done with the intention of offending you.
 They could be jailed for up to three months or fined up to $2,000.